ymolists/website/gitpod/docs/config-start-tasks.md

 Let's say you have a web app dev server that takes a moment to start up to listen on port 3000.
 Once it's up and running, you want to run end-to-end tests against `http://localhost:3000`.

-You can achieve this with two terminals and the `gp await-port` CLI command.
+You can achieve this with two terminals and the `gp ports await` CLI command.

 ```yaml
 tasks: